tcvmilvv/SBQT2025.jl/docs/src/SBQT.md

 A central metric in this analysis was the coordination number (CN), which measures how many solvent sites are located within a specified distance from solute atoms.
 For each frame of the trajectory, the algorithm iterates through all solute–solvent pairs, computing interatomic distances and counting those within a chosen cutoff radius (r<sub>c</sub>).
 Each qualifying solvent molecule contributes to the instantaneous CN of the corresponding solute site.
 The resulting time-resolved CN profiles reveal how solvent density and organization fluctuate around specific protein regions throughout the simulation.

 ```@raw html
-This calculation process is illustrated schematically in Figure X:
+This calculation process is illustrated schematically in Figure X: <br>

 • A solute atom (e.g., from the viral envelope protein) is defined as the reference center. <br>